top of page

 Iquique 2027 South American Beach Games - Municipality of Iquique

-“For me, this is very important because bodyboarding is part of our culture and our identity as a city,” says Vivi, who has taken on the task of reaching out to international federations to gather the necessary support.
+“For me, this is very important, because bodyboard is part of our culture, part of our identity as a city,” Vivi said during the process, highlighting the significance of the discipline for Iquique.

 Photo: Municipality of Iquique